Walt13/Bike_Share_Case_Study/README.md

 # Conclusions

+The goal of this case study was to find out how casual riders and Cyclistic members use their bikes differently, and provide recommendations on how Cyclistic can convert more casual riders into members.

 ### Summary of Key Findings

 - The majority of rides taken in the time frame being studied were taken by Cyclistic